The Importance of Electrolytes – What Every Runner Needs to Know

 So, no, good old water on its own is very unlikely to keep us well hydrated during long and hard workouts, such as any long run or any sweaty and prolonged workout in the sun, lasting over an hour.

-In simplest terms, in addition to replacing lost water we also need to replace electrolytes that we lose through sweating.
+In simplest terms, electrolytes in our bodies make sure we stay hydrated when running, so in addition to replacing lost water we also need to replace electrolytes that we lose through sweating.

 Think of running as if you are driving your car over a long distance.
 You topped up your oil and petrol but the moment will come when the gauge will drop to red and then all will run out and the car will stop (hopefully somewhere where you can refuel).